kevensen/silver/README.md

 oc policy add-role-to-group view -n silver system:authenticated
 ```

-*NOTE:* Pay attentention to the database images.
-The last USER directive may need to be changed in the Dockerfiles.

 Add to the project and wait.
 Rebuilding all the image streams does take a bit.